DOSING & ADMINISTRATION: REBLOZYL DOSING

 • Interrupt treatment

-• Restart when the adverse reaction resolved to no more than Grade 1
+• When the adverse reaction resolves to no more than Grade 1, restart treatment at the next lower dose level

 Extamedullary hematopoietic (EHM) masses causing serious complications